Tools

 Stackability and Storage Efficiency

 Nothing ruins the thrill of getting your new brand-new cookware set more than realizing you don’t actually have the space for it.
 One of the advantages of buying a set of pots and pans is that they’re often designed for convenient nesting and stacking—still, it’s a good idea to check whether or not you can comfortably fit it all in your kitchen.
-Luckily, our guide to proper pan storage should come in handy here.
+The key thing to remember when stacking pans is to always, always, always include a Pan Protector, trivet, or dish towel between the cooking surface of one pan and the bottom of another—especially if you're stacking a non stick pan.

 Warranty and Customer Support

 Even if you’re buying high-quality pieces from a reputable brand, a solid warranty—ideally lifetime—should offer a little peace of mind.
-Warranties are meant to cover manufacturing defects, so if your cookware arrives damaged, or doesn’t perform the way it’s supposed to, you’ll usually be able to return it for a full refund.
+Warranties are meant to cover manufacturing defects, so if your cookware arrives damaged or doesn’t perform the way it’s supposed to, you’ll usually be able to return it for a full refund.

 Factors to Consider When Choosing a Cookware Set